 In this tutorial, you will learn what is the best way to add reverb on VST drums.
 That’s because most home recording studios use drum plugins to record drum tracks.

-Reverb is crucial for drums.
-So, you need to know how to use it on drums properly.
-Because if you don’t do it correctly, your drum sound will not be good and it will ruin your entire mix.
+Reverb is very important for drums.
+You must use it correctly on drums.
+If you don’t, your drum sound will not be good and it will spoil your whole mix.

 There are various ways to apply reverb on VST drums.
 It depends on personal taste and preferences.
 But there is a good practice that works in every case.

 This drum reverb guide is for VST drums only.
-And this method is great for home recording.
+This method is great for home recording.
 Real drums need different approaches and methods.
 I use Reaper as my DAW for this tutorial.

 The first step before you use reverb on drums is to record your drums.
 You can record VST drums in two ways.
 One way is to use a MIDI controller and play drums on the keys.
-And the second way is to program drums with a MIDI sequencer.
+The second way is to program drums with a MIDI sequencer.

 Playing drums on the MIDI keyboard will sound more natural because of the velocity difference.
-But then you have to quantize it to be in time.
+But then you have to quantize it to be on time.
 It may take some time.

-The next step is drum mixing.
-And it’s a very important step.
-The quality of your drum sounds heavily depends on the mixing.
+The next step is drum mixing which is a very important step.
+The quality of your drum sounds heavy depends on the mixing.
 If a drum mix sounds bad, it will sound worse with reverb.

 You have your drum sound.
 You mixed it and created a drum bus that is your main drum track.
 Now it’s time to add reverb on drums.
 And you have to do it properly.
 Otherwise, your drum will sound not so good.

-So, you need to create an environment where you have your main, dry drum sound but also someway you need to add reverb.
-What you need to do is to create a new track with just a reverb plugin on it.
+So, you need to create an environment where you have your main, dry drum sound but also some way you need to add reverb.
+What you need to do is create a new track with just a reverb plugin on it.

 Now you have two tracks to work with.
 One is your mixed drum bus track where you have sent kick, snare, toms, etc. And a new track with only reverb plugins on it.
 This way you can control your drums and reverb separately.